github/docs/content/actions/monitoring-and-troubleshooting-workflows/monitoring-workflows/about-monitoring-workflows.md

 ---
-title: About monitoring and troubleshooting
+title: About monitoring workflows
-intro: 'You can use the tools in {% data variables.product.prodname_actions %} to monitor and debug your workflows.'
+intro: 'You can use the tools in {% data variables.product.prodname_actions %} to monitor your workflows.'
 versions:
   fpt: '*'
   ghes: '*'
   ghec: '*'
-shortTitle: About monitoring and troubleshooting
+shortTitle: About monitoring
 ---

 {% data reusables.actions.enterprise-github-hosted-runners %}

 ## Monitoring your workflows